haewonito/git_homework/thoughts.md

 I need to speak up more, so that I can learn to verbally communicate better with other programmers.

 Hi Sean!

+adding stuff to practice git for mod 0 section 3